clarkgrg/Trivia/part1.md

 # Creating a Trivia App with Ignite CLI - Part I (updated)

-This is an updated version of Robin Heinze's excellent blog post on the [ignite CLI](https://shift.infinite.red/creating-a-trivia-app-with-ignite-bowser-part-1-1987cc6e93a1).
-This post is copied directly from her work with only slight changes reflecting the updated changes.
+This is an updated version of Robin Heinze's excellent [blog](https://shift.infinite.red/creating-a-trivia-app-with-ignite-bowser-part-1-1987cc6e93a1) post on the [ignite CLI](https://github.com/infinitered/ignite).
+This post is copied directly from her work with only slight changes reflecting the updated Ignite version.

 In this post, we’ll go through the steps of creating the data model for a trivia app to illustrate how to use our stack with real examples.